pantheon-systems/documentation/source/content/guides/php/06-php-errors.md

 Best practice is to fix every notice, warning, and error as you discover them.
 If they're in an extension (WordPress plugin or Drupal module), roll a patch and submit it to the project's issue queue.

-See [this stackoverflow thread](https://stackoverflow.com/questions/1868874/does-php-run-faster-without-warnings/1869185#1869185) for some more details, including benchmarks that compare the differences between suppressing notices and actually eliminating the root cause.
+Refer to [this stackoverflow thread](https://stackoverflow.com/questions/1868874/does-php-run-faster-without-warnings/1869185#1869185) for some more details, including benchmarks that compare the differences between suppressing notices and actually eliminating the root cause.

 ## Unhandled Exceptions
 A PHP exception is a mechanism for defining error conditions and how to handle them.
 For more details on Exceptions, see the [PHP documentation on Exceptions.](https://secure.php.net/manual/en/language.exceptions.php).